rosenuffer/doceode-fbla/README.md

 ## Doceode

-This is our submission in the TSA 2022 national competition.
+This is our submission in the FBLA regional competition.